gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

  * **Unit Tests**: checking of certain functions and areas - or _units_ - of the source code.
  * **System Tests**: checking conducted on a complete, integrated system to evaluate the system's compliance with its specified requirements.

-By default, only (a large) subset of unit tests are compiled by default.
+By default, only (a large) subset of unit tests are compiled.
 So, when doing:

 ```
 $ cd gnss-sdr/build